-Dry mole fractions of N2O are analyzed using the data submitted to the WDCGG from fixed stations and some ships.
+Dry mole fractions of N_2O are analyzed using the data submitted to the WDCGG from fixed stations and some ships.
 The observational sites that supplied data used for this analysis are shown on the map at the beginning of this chapter.
-The monthly mean mole fractions of N2O, including the ones used in the global analysis, are shown in Plate 5.1, with the various mole fraction levels illustrated in different colours.
-The data submitted to the WDCGG show that N2O mole fractions have increased at almost all stations.
-Zonally averaged atmospheric N2O mole fractions, together with their deseasonalized components and growth rates, are shown as three-dimensional representations from 1980 to 2012 in Plate 5.2.
-Figure 5.1 shows globally averaged monthly mean N2O mole fraction from 1980 to 2012 and its long-term trend.
-The global average mole fraction reached a new high of 325.1±0.1ppb in 2012, an increase of 0.9 ppb over the previous year.
-The mean annual absolute increase during last 10 years was 0.80 Atmospheric growth rate showed substantial variability (from 0.6 to 1.0 ppb/year) from the beginning of observations.
-The interhemispheric gradient in the yearly averaged mole fraction of N2O changed from 0.2 ppb in 1980 to 1.4 ppb in 2012 (Figure 5.2 upper panel), indicating that the majority of N2O sources are situated in the Northern Hemisphere (mostly agriculture).
+The monthly mean mole fractions of N_2O , including the ones used in the global analysis, are shown in Plate 5.1, with the various mole fraction levels illustrated in different colors.
+The data submitted to the WDCGG show that N_2O mole fractions have increased at almost all stations.
+Zonally averaged atmospheric N_2O mole fractions, together with their deseasonalized components and growth rates, are shown as three-dimensional representations from 1980 to 2013 in Plate 5.2.

-Fig. 5.2 Monthly mean mole fraction of N_2O from 1980 to 2012 (top) and annual growth rates (bottom), averaged over the Northern and Southern Hemispheres.
+Fig. 5.2 Monthly mean mole fractions of N_2O from 1980 to 2013 (top) and annual growth rates (bottom), averaged over the Northern and Southern Hemispheres.